Raspberry Pi High Quality Camera 12MP: 5 Things to Know Before You Buy

 In short, although some may think that there’s no point selling a lens marked 3MP for a 12MP camera, but I think most will not accept a $500 12MP C/CS camera lens for a $50 camera module.

-Using the Raspberry Pi HQ camera on the Jetson Nano and Jetson Xavier NX
+3. Raspberry Pi High Quality Camera on Nano and Jetson Xavier NX

 The Jetson Nano is released with the native support of Raspberry Pi Camera V2, so some people assume that the latest HQ camera may also work with the Nano.
 Can it?
 Well, it was not able to, but with the recent driver updates, the IMX477 works with the Jetson Nano and the Jetson Xavier NX.